-Alternative ways to remember your loved ones
+Memorial ideas: Alternative ways to remember loved ones

 Posted by AK Lander | On August 17, 2020 00:00

 One of the most popular ways to remember a loved one is by wearing jewellery that has a link to that person.
-They may have left you some of their own jewellery in a will, which you could wear, or have adjusted so that it is more to your tastes.
+They may have left you some of their own jewellery in a will, which you could wear, or have adjusted so that it is more to your taste.

 Alternatively, you could buy yourself a locket on a chain, and enclose a photograph of them inside, which you can view whenever you wish.
 It is also now possible to have the ashes of a late relative or friend turned into a ring by having their cremated remains encapsulated in a handmade unique stone.
 Chris Parry is a jeweller who is able to carry out such requests.
 Take a look at our article on what to do with ashes for more ideas.

-It is quite common to head on a country or coastal walk and come across a bench that has been dedicated to someone who has sadly passed away.
-These benches will often have plaques describing why that particular person loved the area, or will instead be carved with a poem or message which was perhaps their favourite verse or quote.
+It is quite common to head on a country or coastal walk and come across a commemorative bench that has been dedicated to someone who has sadly passed away.
+These benches will often have plaques describing why that particular person loved the area or will instead be carved with a poem or message which was perhaps their favourite verse or inspirational quote.
 This can often be comforting for those who knew the person the bench is devoted to, as it provides somewhere to visit for a moment of reflection, in surroundings that were special to those who are deeply missed.

 Photo collage or portrait

-Display something they made
+Display an item they made